RebeccaStevens/oxide-Plugin-AutoCode/README.md

 ### Core Commands

-*You* refers to the player running the command.
+_You_ refers to the player running the command.

 - `code 1234` - Sets your auto-code to 1234.
 - `code pick` - Opens the code lock interface for you to set your auto-code.
 - `code random` - Sets your auto-code to a random code.
 - `code remove` - Removes your set auto-code (and guest auto-code).

-The core commands are also avalibale in a guest code version. e.g.
+The core commands are also available in a guest code version. e.g.

 - `code guest 5678` - Sets your guest code to 5678.